Senior Safety: How To Discuss Giving Up Driving

 It’s best to discuss giving up driving before your loved one has an accident or becomes a danger to others on the road.

 If you try approaching them with your concerns sooner, rather than later, it may give them more time to get used to the idea.
-It will also give both of you a chance to find other ways to maintain your parents’ mobility and independence.
+It will also provide both of you a chance to find other ways to maintain your parents’ mobility and independence.

 However, if your worries about their driving ability are more immediate, don’t wait to have this talk.
 The safety of your loved one and other drivers is what’s most important.